Haraldlons/antler-oslo-startup-generator-challenge/README.md

 During the application process of Antler Oslo Startup Generator, they served us with a technical challenge of replicating the functionality at [eiendomspriser.no](http://eiendomspriser.no/).
 This website aims to do so.
+(Unfortunately, I was not able to gather information about the selling date of houses and apartments)

 Author: Harald Lønsethagen